x-alok/X-ALOK/README.md

 I am a full stack developer.
 ----------------------------

-Crafting Seamless User Experiences as a Frontend Developer
+Crafting Seamless User Experiences as a Full stack Developer.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [MY porfolio](http://x.com)